n-cherkaoui/Automated-Form-Filler/README.md

 # Purpose
 This script is a test of Python 3 and Selenium.
-Automatically opens and fills out a google form with example data.
+Automatically opens and fills out a Google form with example data.

 # Requirements
 1. Install Python (v3.7+)